-A mineral which is anisotropic has a hardness that varies depending on its crystallographic direction.
-Many minerals will exhibit a variable hardness on different crystal faces, due to slight variations in the crystals.
-But kyanite exhibits a marked variable hardness in the very same crystal.
-Kyanite is quite soft when cut parallel to the long axis of the crystal, with a hardness of only 4 to 4.5 on the Mohs scale.
-But it has a hardness of about 6.5 when cut perpendicular to the long axis of the crystal.
+A mineral that is anisotropic has different properties depending on its orientation.
+Many minerals exhibit variable hardness depending on their axes, due to slight variations in the crystals.
+Kyanite exhibits a marked variation in hardness.
+When it is cut parallel to its long axis, the hardness of kyanite can range from 4 to 4.5 on the Mohs scale, but when cut perpendicularly, its hardness can range from 6 to 7 in the same crystal.

 Kyanite is usually blue but it can also be white, gray or green.
-In gemstones, a sapphire-like blue is the most valuable color.
-However, the color is typically not consistent throughout the crystal and can be blotchy or in streaks.
-You will typically find kyanite cut as cabochons, but we have recently found some high quality material cut in facets (a challenging job for the cutter due to kyanite's variable hardness).
+In gemstones, a sapphire-like blue is the most valuable blue hue.
+However, the color is not usually consistent throughout the crystal and can be blotchy or in streaks.
+Kyanite is typically cut as cabochons, but some high quality material is faceted (a challenging job for the lapidary due to kyanite's variable hardness).
 Gem-quality kyanite has a vitreous to almost pearly luster.
 As a gemstone kyanite is always untreated.

-Kyanite is a polymorph with two other minerals: andalusite and sillimanite.
-A polymorph is a mineral that shares the same chemistry but a different crystal structure with another mineral.
+Kyanite is a polymorph with two other minerals; andalusite and sillimanite.
+A polymorph is a mineral that shares the same chemistry with another mineral, but has a different crystal structure.
 For example, both kyanite and andalusite are aluminum silicates.
 But where kyanite has a triclinic crystal habit, andalusite is orthorhombic.

 In addition to its use as a gemstone material, kyanite has a number of useful industrial applications, due to its stability at high temperatures.
-Kyanite is widely used in the manufacture of glass, burner tips, spark plugs, heating elements and high voltage electrical insulators and in the ceramic industry.
+Kyanite is widely used in the manufacture of glass, burner tips, spark plugs, heating elements, high voltage electrical insulators and in the ceramic industry.

-Kyanite deposits are found in Brazil, North Carolina and Georgia in the USA, Switzerland, Russia, Serbia, India, Kenya, Zimbabwe, Cambodia, Burma and Nepal.
+Kyanite deposits are found in Brazil, the USA (North Carolina and Georgia), Switzerland, Russia, Serbia, India, Kenya, Zimbabwe, Cambodia, Burma and Nepal.